 BigCommerce, as well as Shopify, are two well-known brands and top performing e-commerce platform.
 It is often confusing to choose one between the two.
 Both BigCommerce, as well as Shopify, has its own advantages as well as few downsides.
-Before we see any further, let us first check a few details about both BigCommerce and Shopify.
+Before we see any further, let us first check a few details about both BigCommerce vs Shopify.

 BigCommerce like most of us know is a privately held technology company that develops e-commerce software for business.
 It is a medium tier company and was first launched in 2009.
 BigCommerce has its headquarters in Austin, Texas and has offices in San Francisco, California, Sydney,and Australia.
 To its credit, BigCommerce reports that $16 billion in total sales is processed by the BigCommerce platform.